-- Malta shall permit and protect free communications by the Agency for official purposes a. between Agency inspectors in Malta and Agency Headquarters and/or Regional Offices, including attended and unattended transmission of information generated by Agency containment and/or surveillance or measurement devices.
-The Agency shall have, in consultation with Malta, the right to make use of internationally established systems of communications, including satellite systems and other telecommunication, not in use in Malta.
-At the request of Malta or the Agency, details of the implementation of this paragraph with respect to the attended or unattended transmission of information generated by Agency containment and/or surveillance or measurement devices shall be specified in the Subsidiary Arrangements. - b.
-Communication and transmission of information as provided for in paragraph a. above shall take due account of the need to protect proprietary or commercially sensitive information or design information which Malta regards as being of particular sensitivity.
+- a.
+South Africa shall permit and protect free communications by the Agency for official purposes between Agency inspectors in South Africa and Agency Headquarters and/or Regional Offices, including attended and unattended transmission of information generated by Agency containment and/or surveillance or measurement devices.
+The Agency shall have, in consultation with South Africa, the right to make use of internationally established systems of direct communications, including satellite systems and other forms of telecommunication, not in use in South Africa.
+At the request of South Africa or the Agency, details of the implementation of this paragraph with respect to the attended or unattended transmission of information generated by Agency containment and/or surveillance or measurement devices shall be specified in the Subsidiary Arrangements. - b.
+Communication and transmission of information as provided for in paragraph a. above shall take due account of the need to protect proprietary or commercially sensitive information or design information which South Africa regards as being of particular sensitivity.